DavidTPate/pendragon/README.md

 gains a +5 bonus on all Hunting rolls.

 ### Industry (Non-Knightly)
 Knights never engage in Industry, and are in danger of losing their high rank if they do.
-Industry is the woman’s work of creating things with her hands, or the common peasant’s tasks of farming, labor, and craft.
+Industry is the woman's work of creating things with her hands, or the common peasant's tasks of farming, labor, and craft.

 In Pendragon, this skill is most often expressed in the arts of spinning, weaving, and sewing, tasks for noblewomen who create fashionable clothing for both men and women; large tapestries to hang upon walls; ornate church vestments; and perhaps even simple table linens and the like.
 Industry can also be applied to churchmen who make fine books, or to witches or druids who create fetishes and charms.

-The quality of work produced by one’s Industry is based on the number rolled for success.
+The quality of work produced by one's Industry is based on the number rolled for success.
 A critical success creates a work of great quality or even artistry.
 Ordinary Glory (usually no more than 10 points) can be gained by non-knights from the use of this skill, if a particularly beautiful item is made and presented to someone in public.